Alex Foster (ice hockey)

-Alexander Dwight Foster (born August 26, 1984) is a retired American professional ice hockey forward who last played with the Brampton Beast of the ECHL.
+Alexander Dwight Foster (born August 26, 1984) is an American former professional ice hockey forward who last played with the Brampton Beast of the ECHL.

 He is the son of former NHL player Dwight Foster and nephew of former NHL player Wes Jarvis.
 Prior to advancing to the professional ranks, Foster played both junior hockey and college hockey.
 He played his collegiate hockey at Bowling Green State University.
 After leaving college in 2006, he was signed to the Toronto Maple Leafs organization.
 He played for their farm team, the Toronto Marlies, occasionally being called into action for the NHL team, the Toronto Maple Leafs.

 Early life

 Foster was born August 26, 1984, in Canton, Michigan, to parents Dwight and Maryann Foster.
 He has two brothers and one sister.
 His father, Dwight is a former NHL player who played for the Boston Bruins, Colorado Rockies, New Jersey Devils and Detroit Red Wings during his 10 seasons in the major league.
 His uncle, Wes Jarvis, also played in the NHL for the Washington Capitals, Minnesota North Stars, Los Angeles Kings and Toronto Maple Leafs.

 As a youth, Foster played in the 1998 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.
 He graduated from Salem High School in 2002.